mayankcs/Currency-Converter/README.md

  **main. py** :-

-it is the driving script that calls required function from other files in the same directory
+This is the script that calls the necessary functions from other files in the same directory and displays Conversion to the user.

 **exchange_rate.py** :-

-This file has function named get_exchange_rate that return exchange rate ,and this function is called by main script and exchange rate returned is multiplied with amount supplied by user and result is displayed to user
+This file has a function named get exchange rate, which returns the exchange rate.
+The function is called by the main script, and the exchange rate obtained is multiplied by the amount given by the user, and the result is presented to the user.

-get_exchange_rate function uses API to fetch exchange rate in real time
+The get_exchange_rate method uses the API to retrieve the current exchange rate.

 **history. py**:-

-This file contains function to get previous month date and previous year date, which are then supplied to get_exchange_rate function in exchange_rate.py to have exchange rate of that time.
+This file provides functions for retrieving the prior month and year dates, which are then passed to the get_exchange_rate function in exchange rate.py to obtain the exchange rate at that time.

-Once we have exchange rate then converted value as per that rate is displayed to user in last two lines
+Once we have an exchange rate, the converted value is shown to the user in the last two lines.

+## 💻 Web Application for Currency-Converter

+Check out that Github repository by clicking [here](https://github.com/mayankcs/Currency-Converter-web-app).
+Alternatively, you can simply click [here](https://currency-cvt.herokuapp.com/) to view that Website in real time.